 1. Laiya (San Juan, Batangas)

 Some of the best nearby beaches in Manila can be found in the province of Batangas!
 Of these, Laiya is a definite must-visit.
-This barangay is home not to just one — but several white-sand beaches.
+This barangay is home not to just one — but several — white-sand beaches.
 While the beaches aren’t as fine as those in Calaguas or Boracay, but its proximity to Manila and variety of available beach resorts make it a favorite quick getaway.

 One of the best things to do in Laiya is snorkel, freedive, and scuba dive in the several dive spots surrounding its shores.
 You can also visit the nearby Laiya Adventure Park which boasts its own infinity pool, along with other adrenaline-pumping activities such as zipline and freefall.

 There are various beach resorts in Laiya, depending on your needs and budget.
 As such, it’s a good option for families who are looking for specific facilities to accommodate their needs.

 Travel time from Manila: 2.5-3 hours